axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 A sidechain is an external secondary blockchain protocol that is connected to a primary blockchain network (mainchain).
 Sidechains are typically designed to allow for the transfer of data and value between themselves and the mainchain.
 For example, the Ronin sidechain allows for the transfer of assets from Ethereum to Ronin.

 ### Slashing
 Slashing is a process employed automatically by blockchain protocols that make use of a Proof-of-Stake (PoS) or related consensus mechanism.
 If a user stakes their crypto assets inside a validator node and the node behaves in a dishonest or malicious manner, the user can be penalized, resulting in a loss of a portion of the initial investment.

+### Smart contract
+A smart contract is a self-executing code or protocol that carries out a set of instructions that is verified on the blockchain.
+These contracts are trustless, autonomous, decentralized, and transparent; they are irreversible and unmodifiable once deployed.

 ### Solidity
 Solidity is the software development programming language designed specifically for Ethereum.
 Solidity is an object-oriented programming language designed for building smart contracts that work in unison with the Ethereum Virtual Machine (EVM) and the Ethereum network.